What is Power Query?

 You’re done!
 If you ever want to go back and edit some steps, you may right-click the query in the Queries & Connections pane and select Edit.
 The Applied Steps section will show all the steps you’ve carried out in the Power Query editor.

-This is just one of many examples you can do with Power Query, but if you have any questions, please don't hesitate to reach out to us at firstname.lastname@example.org.
+This is just one example of what you can do with Power Query, but if you have any questions, please don't hesitate to reach out to us at email@example.com.